christianalfoni/impact/docs/giving-up-react.md

 - **Scala**: Big data, distributed computing, enterprise backend systems; effect management via libraries.
 - **Unison**: Cloud computing, distributed systems, still experimental.

-It is safe to state that this is a mind bending concept for JavaScript engineers building user experiences for the web.
+It is safe to state that this is a concept far from what JavaScript UX engineers would imagine having to deal with to build user interfaces.

-The disruption goes beyond the mental model.
-Hooks can introduce multiple function closures in the component scope.
-Without hooks there are no active closures.
+The disruption goes beyond the mental model though.
+Hooks can introduce closures in the component scope.
 Let us inspect the `Counter` again.

 ```ts
 function Counter(props) {